typelevel/cats/docs/src/main/tut/freemonad.md

 The `next` field in each of the types provides a way to link an operation with successive values.
 The `Next` type parameter can be anything at all, including `Unit`.
-It can be through of as a carrier, a way to link a single operation with successive operations.
+It can be thought of as a carrier, a way to link a single operation with successive operations.

 As we will see, the `next` field is also necessary to allowing us to